Women Settle With NYC on Rikers Jail Abuses

 MANHATTAN (CN) – New York City reached an undisclosed settlement Monday to resolve claims it tolerated rampant sexual violence at Rikers Island’s women’s prison, though a guard accused of serial rape must still face trial.

-“The settlement is not final,” New York City law department spokesman Nick Paolucci said.
-“We have reached an agreement in principle.”
+“The city is committed to protecting inmates entrusted to its care from sexual abuse and has implemented numerous reforms in this regard,” a spokesman for the city’s law department said in a statement.
+“We have reached a settlement in principle that is in the best interest of the city.”

-Attorney Mitchell Lowenthal, who represents two women for the firm Cleary Gottlieb, also declined to shed light on the deal, but he elaborated the award would be “considerable” for both of his clients.
+Mitchell Lowenthal, an attorney for the two Jane Doe plaintiffs who sued the city, also declined to shed light on the deal, but he elaborated that the award would be “considerable” for both of his clients.

 The deal falls roughly a year after U.S. District Judge Alvin Hellerstein denied the women class action status, finding that certification would be “extremely difficult” given the short-term jail’s transient population.

-Last August, a three-judge panel from the Second Circuit appeared to strongly consider overruling that decision, but the court still had not issued a ruling before the women resolved their claims against the city.
+Though the Second Circuit seemed poised to overrule that decision in August, the federal appeals court still had not issued a ruling when the women resolved their claims against the city.

 The appeal may now be moot, but the women have not dropped their allegations against corrections officer Benny Santiago.